MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netpowersettingsgetwakepattern.md

 -------

 The client driver calls **NetPowerSettingsGetWakePattern** during a power transition, typically from its [*EVT_WDF_DEVICE_ARM_WAKE_FROM_SX*](https://msdn.microsoft.com/library/windows/hardware/ff540844) or [*EVT_WDF_DEVICE_ARM_WAKE_FROM_S0*](https://msdn.microsoft.com/library/windows/hardware/ff540843) callback function, or from the [*EVT_NET_ADAPTER_PREVIEW_WAKE_PATTERN*](evt-net-adapter-preview-wake-pattern.md) callback function.

+The client can check if this pattern is enabled by calling [**NetPowerSettingsIsWakePatternEnabled**](netpowersettingsiswakepatternenabled.md).

 The client driver can use the pointer to examine the [**NDIS_PM_WOL_PATTERN**](https://msdn.microsoft.com/library/windows/hardware/ff566768) structure, but should not retain it.
 NetAdapterCx automatically releases the pattern structure during WoL pattern removal.